 - Dinner on three evenings (recommendations for local restaurants will be made)

 - Any drinks, except wine with dinner where stated

 - Any road tolls

 Outside 2-berth cabins with en-suite facilities have been booked for your comfort as part of the standard package.
 Should you wish to upgrade the options are (subject to availability):

-- Outside 2 berth Premier cabin with double bed and en-suite facilities – £140 supplement (per cabin)
+- Outside 2 berth Premier deluxe cabin with double bed and en-suite facilities – £145 supplement (per cabin) SOLD OUT

 More spacious and air conditioned.
 En-suite.
 Double bed.
 TV & DVD player.
 Tea and coffee making facilities.
 Complimentary breakfast served in your cabin on overnight crossings.

-- This BDC Pyrenees Tou t Monaco is only open to members of the Bentley Drivers’ Club
+- This BDC Pyrenees Tour to Monaco is only open to members of the Bentley Drivers’ Club

 - Each person must have a passport (and any necessary visas for non-EU passport holders) valid for Spain, and France and any other countries you may visit to participate on the tour.
 All passports must be valid for six months after the end of the tour